Phone & Utility Default Removal Australia

 Common Questions

-Can Telstra defaults be removed from my credit file?
+Can a phone or telco default be removed from my credit file?

 What if I already paid the phone bill default?